Cəhri: Armenian churches

-There were 3 churches in the village.
+There were three Armenian churches in the village.
 St. Shoghakat Monastery of Jahuk was built in 1325-1330.
 It was located in the central district of the village.
 It was completely destroyed in 1982.
 Surb Astvatsatsin Church was built in the 13th century.
 As of the 1990s, it has been demolished.
-St. Hovhannes Church have frescoes dating back to the XVIII-XIX centuries.
+St. Hovhannes Church has frescoes dating back to the XVIII-XIX centuries.
 The church was renovated in the Middle ages.
 St. Hovhannes Church was destroyed at some point between 1997 and 2009.